SteelCompendium/draw-steel-elements/README.md

 ### Known Issues

+- No support for Live Preview
 - This repo is in a very primitive state
-- BRAT plugin not setup yet
 - Integrate into the community plugins

 ## Development